§1: Who has natural rights?

 to “public considerations”, “the peoples' best” or “the total maximization of

-happiness” etc. unless the owners voluntarily have signed a contract on this or if a right-violating action has been
+happiness” etc. unless the owners voluntarily have signed a contract on this or if a right-violating action has

-Police tasks in a strict interpretation.
+and Police tasks in a strict interpretation.

 A newly established currency may not be inflated significantly more